Why all People Should Care about Gender Conversion Therapy

 Obsessive-compulsive disorder (OCD) is characterized by intrusive, fearful thoughts, and compulsive, ritualistic behaviors designed to "ward off" harm.
 Someone suffering from OCD may feel compelled to perform elaborate rituals, like repeatedly washing their hands, or ordering everything in a very specific way, to feel safe.
 Other rituals may be much more subtle, involving only tiny movements or even thoughts.
 Eventually, the OCD sufferer may severely limit their life in order to avoid fear-provoking situations.
 Phobias are fears of specific things or activities; the most common are fear of public speaking and fear of flying.
 Both OCD and certain phobias can lead to agoraphobia, a disorder in which the agoraphobic person restricts their activities in order to avoid anxiety- producing places, objects or activities, until eventually they cannot leave home.

-No matter what form your anxiety takes, treatments are similar.
-Behavioral interventions target the symptoms and insight therapy helps you understand where the anxiety came from and, most importantly, how to avoid the return of fear.
+No matter what form your anxiety takes, treatments include several elements.
+Behavior therapy -specific behavioral protocols- target the symptoms; insight therapy helps you understand where the anxiety came from; and relapse prevention techniques teach you how to avoid the return of fear.
 In some cases, EMDR is the treatment of choice.
 Therapy for anxiety can be very brief if the fears are very specific, or last longer if the problem is more pervasive.